MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 - You can use any type of group in Azure AD that has an email address from a verified domain in your tenant, with one exception.
 That exception is when you configure onboarding controls to use a group, which must be a security group in Azure AD for your tenant.

-- You can use any group in Azure AD (with or without an email address) from a verified domain in your tenant for delegated administration of the Azure Rights Management service.
+- You can use any type of group in Azure AD (with or without an email address) from a verified domain in your tenant for delegated administration of the Azure Rights Management service.

 ### Assigning usage rights and access controls to external groups